 These products are decidedly cyclical.
-Consumers are more likely to spend thousands of dollars on technology when they are secure in their jobs and have a positive outlook of the United States economy.
+Consumers are more likely to spend thousands of dollars on technology when they are secure in their jobs and have a positive outlook of the U.S. economy.
 As a result, an investment in Apple, or another company like it, gives you exposure to the health care sector while allowing you to take advantage of positive economic trends.

 Economic Declines and Market Crashes

 These are the types of stocks you want to get involved in when economic conditions are declining.
-Getting out of the stocks that have a heavy correlation to the United States economy and getting into more stable-growth stocks like established health insurance, pharmaceutical, and health care technology stocks protects your portfolio from significant losses.
+Getting out of the stocks that have a heavy correlation to the United States economy and getting into more stable-growth stocks like established health insurance, pharmaceutical, and health care service and technology stocks protects your portfolio from significant losses.